MicrosoftDocs/win32/desktop-src/medfound/mf-pd-asf-fileproperties-send-duration-attribute.md

 ---
-Description: 'Specifies the time, in 100-nanosecond units, needed to send an Advanced Systems Format (ASF) file.
-A packet's send time is the time when the packet should be delivered over the network.
-It is not the presentation time of the packet.' ms.assetid: '2bd427e2-106d-4997-86aa-fae221e429eb'
+Description: Specifies the time, in 100-nanosecond units, needed to send an Advanced Systems Format (ASF) file.
+A packets send time is the time when the packet should be delivered over the network.
+It is not the presentation time of the packet. ms.assetid: 2bd427e2-106d-4997-86aa-fae221e429eb
-title: 'MF\_PD\_ASF\_FILEPROPERTIES\_SEND\_DURATION attribute'
+title: MF\_PD\_ASF\_FILEPROPERTIES\_SEND\_DURATION attribute
 ms.technology: desktop
 ms.prod: windows
 ms.author: windowssdkdev